Imran4424/Software-Architecture/SolidPrinciples.md

 ## Coupling
 Coupling is defined as the level of inter dependency between various software components.

+When modules have a high coupling, they are intimately linked, and modifications to one module may have an impact on other modules.
+Low coupling indicates that modules are self-contained and that modifications to one module hardly affect the others.

 #### Benefits of Single Responsibility Principle
 - Easy to maintain the code base
 - Enhanced Readability